 5.)
 Dip the salmon sticks in the dry mixture, then into the beaten egg, then back into the dry mixture.

-***To keep your hands from getting all goopy, dip all of the salmon sticks into the dry mixture first, and then use one hand to dip the fish stick in the egg mixture, and the other hand to dip into the flour mixture for the second time around.
-Trust me on this.
-I had to learn the hard way.
+*To keep your hands from getting sticky, dip all of the salmon sticks into the dry mixture first, and then use one hand to dip the fish stick in the egg mixture, and the other hand to dip into the flour mixture for the second time around.

 6.)
 Place the sticks on a WELL oiled baking sheet and then drizzle on top with olive oil.

 7.)
-Place the fish sticks in the over and bake for 15 to 20 minutes until nice and brown.
+Place the fish sticks in the oven and bake for 15 to 20 minutes until nice and brown.

 For the “Chips”: